Economic & Workforce Development

 Human Resources Development (HRD)

 The mission of Forsyth Tech’s human resources development program is to strengthen the employment and educational opportunities of the county’s residents who are unemployed or underemployed.
 The primary goal is to help these individuals develop the essential soft skills needed for securing and maintaining employment.
-Fees are waived to unemployed or low-income based individuals.

 Industrial technology courses are continually updated to enable employees to learn the use of new equipment and processes.
 Courses are conducted according to certification, federal or state guidelines to train company employees in specialized techniques, OSHA and/or systems operations.